karan-kapoor90/namswan/_posts/January/2020-01-01-instant-green-chilly-pickle.md

 - 4 Teaspoon Mustard oil
 - 4 Teaspoon white vinegar (or any other variety will also work)
 - 1 Teaspoon Turmeric Powder (Haldi)
-- 1/4th Teaspoon Asafetida (heeng)
+- 1/4th Teaspoon Asafetida (Heeng)

 ## Method